Vaijayanthi-Sambath-Kumar/elata-terrain-analysis/README.md

 * **Data Manipulation:** NumPy, OpenCV
 * **Visualization:** Matplotlib

-## Dataset
+## Datasets

 This project is trained on Artificial Lunar Landscape dataset.
-AI4MARS dataset is used for testing.

 * **Source (Artifical Lunar Landscape Dataset):** https://www.kaggle.com/datasets/romainpessia/artificial-lunar-rocky-landscape-dataset
 * **Description:** The dataset currently contains 9,766 realistic renders of rocky lunar landscapes, and their segmented equivalents (the 3 classes are the sky, smaller rocks, and larger rocks).

+This project uses AI4MARS dataset for testing.

 * **Source (AI4MARS Dataset):** https://www.kaggle.com/datasets/yash92328/ai4mars-terrainaware-autonomous-driving-on-mars
 * **Description:** This dataset was built for training and validating terrain classification models for Mars.
 It consists of ~326K semantic segmentation full image labels on 35K images from Curiosity, Opportunity, and Spirit rovers, collected through crowdsourcing.